Dinner for Schmucks: Plot

-Tim Conrad finds a way to get wealthy businessman Martin Mueller as a client.
-Impressed by Tim's ingenuity, his boss Lance Fender says he is a candidate for a promotion but wants to get to know him better.
-He invites him to a dinner in which he must find and bring an eccentric person with a special talent to be mocked by the executives; the winner earns a trophy and the executive who brought them gets glory.
+Tim Conrad gets wealthy businessman Martin Mueller as a client.
+Impressed by his ingenuity, his boss, Lance Fender, says he is a candidate for a promotion but wants to get to know him better.
+He invites him to a dinner to which he must bring an eccentric person with a special talent to be mocked by the executives; the winner earns a trophy, and the executive who brought them gets glory.

-Tim excitedly tells his long-time girlfriend, Julie, about the possible promotion and dinner but she is offended by the idea of inviting strange people to a dinner just to mock them, telling him to refuse the invitation.
+Tim tells his long-time girlfriend, Julie, about the possible promotion and dinner, but she is offended by the idea of inviting strange people to a dinner just to mock them, telling him to refuse the invitation.

-The next day, Tim accidentally hits Barry Speck with his car as he is trying to retrieve a dead mouse from the road.
-Witnessing Barry's bizarre behavior, including taxidermy and arranging mice into dioramas based on famous artwork, "Mousterpieces", Tim realizes he is the perfect idiot for the dinner.
-Julie finds out Tim is inviting Barry to the dinner and leaves their apartment after Tim insists he must go, as he has to in order to continue providing for them.
+The next day, Tim accidentally hits Barry Speck with his car as Barry is trying to retrieve a dead mouse from the road.
+Witnessing Barry's bizarre behavior, including taxidermy and arranging mice into dioramas based on famous artwork ("Mousterpieces"), Tim realizes he is the perfect idiot.
+Julie finds out Tim is inviting Barry to the dinner and leaves their apartment.

-Barry shows up at Tim's apartment thinking the dinner event was that very evening, accidentally inviting over Darla, a female pro wrestler Tim slept with once, who is obsessed with him.
-After scolding Barry for inviting Darla over, explaining who she is, Barry takes it upon himself to keep Darla away from Tim, confusing Julie for her.
-Their conversation leads her to believe Tim is cheating on her and she once again leaves.
+Barry shows up at Tim's apartment thinking the dinner event is that very evening, accidentally inviting over Darla, a pro wrestler Tim slept with once who is obsessed with him.
+After scolding Barry for inviting Darla over and explaining who she is, Tim watches as Barry takes it upon himself to keep Darla away from Tim, only for Barry to confuse Julie for her.
+Their conversation leads Julie to believe Tim is cheating on her, and she leaves again.
 When Tim realizes what Barry has done, he believes Julie may be at Kieran Vollard's, an artist whose work she is selling at a gallery and who has expressed interest in her.

-Tim and Barry sneak into Vollard's apartment, but learn Julie is not there.
-They return to Tim's and Barry lets Darla in.
-Julie calls and asks Tim if he's having an affair, but Darla steals the phone, stuffing it down her pants.
+Tim and Barry sneak into Vollard's apartment but learn Julie is not there.
+They return to Tim's, and Barry lets Darla in.
+Julie calls and asks Tim if he is having an affair, but Darla steals the phone, stuffing it down her pants.
 The call ends abruptly, making Julie believe he is cheating.
 As Tim hides in his bedroom trying to reach Julie, Darla and Barry have a bar-style fight, scaring Darla away.